JBakamovic/yavide/docs/services_framework.md

 This feature is now made available and integrated into the Vim `QuickFix` buffer which will be continuously displaying such information for current buffer.

 If you find it too intrusive or redundant you can always turn it off.
 See [How to enable/disable service](#how-to-enabledisable-service).

+## Type deduction

+Putting a mouse cursor over source code will provide details about the underlying constructs.
+Vim integration is achieved with balloon expressions.
+The problem is that it wasn't anticipated for balloon expressions to be used in asynchronous use-cases.
+A [patch](https://github.com/vim/vim/pull/1449) which will fix this issue has been proposed and waits to be merged in.
+One could apply the patch by themselves to check it out.
+Until then, in vanilla Vim distributions, details will be displayed in command line bar.

 ## Indexing
 TBD